tfaehse/DashcamCleaner/README.md

 You need a working Python environment with a Python version of 3.8 or higher that satisfies the listed `requirements.txt`.
 Depending on your machine, you can leverage GPU acceleration for pytorch - see [here](https://pytorch.org/get-started/locally/) or just use `requirements-gpu.txt`.

-Since OpenCV does not care about audio channels, ffmpeg is used to combine the edited video and the audio channel of the input video.
-The environment variable `FFMPEG_BINARY` needs to be set to the ffmpeg executable for this to work.

 ### Installation example on Windows using Conda

 1. Clone the repo